 About the People

 The majority of the more than 50 million people of Myanmar are members of the Bamar people group.
-The Bamar live primarily in the fertile delta between the Irrawaddy and Salween Rivers of this country formerly known as Burma.
+The Bamar live primarily in the fertile delta between the Irrawaddy and Salween Rivers of the country formerly known as Burma.
 This people group practices Theravada Buddhism mingled with folk animism and live very much in fear of spirits.
 Less than one percent of the Bamar are Christian.

 About the Project

 Two times the size of Germany, Myanmar (formerly Burma) is known as the “golden land.”
 Indeed, the country is rich in traditions and fertile land, rare plants, animals, and precious gems.
-Unfortunately, wars and rebellions have torn this area since the first Burman kingdom was founded in the eleventh century.
+Unfortunately, wars and rebellions have torn this area since the founding of the first Burman kingdom in the eleventh century.
 Independent of British rule since 1948, Myanmar has recently opened up to the outside world after being closed to foreign residents since 1964.
 However, the country is still under military dictatorship with hostility to Christians, predominantly from tribal groups.

 - Population: 27 million